 And it was at that moment in my life, God began stitching the ragged pieces of my life back together.
 He lovingly sewed the scraps with stitches He Himself placed.
-It could only be Him because I never would have placed a few of the pieces in where He did, pieces I see now were hand chosen by Him…People or opportunities, what I thought were accidents or hard, harsh times, were actually, pieces He chose and allowed to enter my Rag Quilt called “My Life.”
+It could only be Him because I would never have placed a few of the pieces in where He did, pieces I see now were hand chosen by Him…People or opportunities, what I thought were accidents or hard, harsh times, were actually, pieces He chose and allowed to enter my Rag Quilt called “My Life.”

 Today, as I make rag quilts, I use old blue jeans, shirts destined for the rag pile, blankets or old sheets that have seen better days.
 I use all this tossed aside, forgotten items to make something beautiful, something useful and something to be loved once again.
 As I sew these rags together, I see how God has stitched me together again.
 He has taken the broken, forgotten, fragile person I once was and turned me into a bold speaking, armor-bearer for Him.